rnaveensrinivas/Linux/README.md

 ---

-## Application Directory Structures
+## Application Directory Organizatoin Structure

-Application directory structures can be organized based on the operating system's layout.
+Application directory structures can be organized similar to the operating system's layout.
 For example, when Apache is installed in `/usr/local`, its directories can look like:
 - `/usr/local/apache/bin`: Binaries and executables
 - `/usr/local/apache/etc`: Configuration files
 - `/usr/local/apache/lib`: Libraries